Banging Toolbox

 Festool Carvex jigsaw

-- Has a 4-LED stroboscopic light that illuminates the cut line for more precise cuts.
+• The 4-LED stroboscopic light illuminates the cut line for more precise cuts.

-- The interchangeable base system allows you to swap bases quickly and easily
+• The interchangeable base system lets you to swap bases quickly and easily

-- Has a one-piece splinter guard that minimizes splinters and tear-out.
+• The one-piece splinter guard minimizes splinters and tear-out.

 #2 The Makita barrel grip cordless jigsaw